| | | |

 3. Taste and adjust the salt, lemon juice, or vinegar after blending.
 I sometimes like a little more salt.

-• If your jar is too wide this recipe may not work.
-The jar should be just large enough to fit the immersion blender inside.
+• If your jar is too broad, this recipe may not work.
+It should be just large enough to fit the immersion blender inside.

-• If the mayo seems a bit thin after blending, blend in one more teaspoon of canola oil.
-Repeat until your desired thickness is achieved.
+• If the mayo seems thin after blending, blend in canola oil, one teaspoon at a time, until you achieve your desired thickness.

 A large glass jar with homemade mayo inside.